DongqiangZeng0808/Blasso/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# Blasso： Integrating LASSO cox regression and bootstrapping algorithm to find best prognostic features
+# Blasso： Integrating LASSO regression and bootstrapping algorithm to find best prognostic or predictive feature

 The package is not yet on CRAN.
 You can install from Github: